Stormwater Management

-Stormwater – be an H2O Hero
+Stormwater Management – be an H2O Hero

 To learn more about stormwater and how you can keep water clean, please visit the following links:

-The Coalition’s 2020-2021 Joint Annual Report for the period March 9, 2020 through March 9, 2021 includes compliance activities that were accomplished during the reporting period and performance measures to evaluate overall effectiveness of each minimum control measure.
-Reportable activities specific to each Coalition member may be obtained from the individual municipality.
+The Town of Perinton, through the Stormwater Coalition of Monroe County, reports on the success of the Stormwater Program Plan to the New York State Department of Environmental Conservation annual.
+The 2022-2023 Joint Annual Report for the period March 9, 2022 through March 9, 2023 includes compliance activities and program initiatives that have been accomplished for the year.
+The Annual Report also includes performance measures used to evaluate the overall effectiveness of each minimum control measure.
+Reportable activities specific to the Town of Perinton can be viewed using the link below.
 The public is encouraged to review these materials and provide comments to the Stormwater Coalition staff or to the Town of Perinton.
-More information on the draft annual report for the entire Stormwater Coalition of Monroe County can be found at the following link:

 https://www2.monroecounty.gov/des-stormwater-coalition#report